Associate MEMBERS

 Physical education, street sports, sports facilities, sports tourism, public policy

-Sociology of Sport, Sports Management, History of Sport, CAPEPS Training
+Sociology of Sport, Sport Management, History of Sport, CAPEPS Training

 - Riffaud, T. (2017).
 Sterilization or Petri dish?
-Public policy on spaces dedicated to graffiti and skateboarding.
-In Gibout (ed.).
-Recreation and territorial development?
-P.171-181 Paris: Edilivre.
+Public policy regarding spaces dedicated to “graffiti” and “roule” practices.
+In Gibout (ed.), Recreation and Territorial Development? pp. 171–181.
+Paris: Edilivre

 – Communications:

 - Riffaud, T. (2018).
-Cultural and sports tourism: When street art meets nature hiking.
-What kind of sports tourism?
-Creating a contemporary experience of elsewhere.
-International conference, SanteSiH and CERCE, Montpellier.
+Cultural and Sports Tourism: When “Street Art” Meets Hiking in Nature.
+What Kind of Sports Tourism?
+Creating a Contemporary Experience of the Elsewhere.
+International Conference, SanteSiH and CERCE, Montpellier.

 - Riffaud, T. (2018).
-From cartoons to the right to the city; The King and the Bird.
-Imagination and Everyday Life Symposium, CeaQ and IRSA, Paul Valéry Montpellier 3 University.
+From Animation to the Right to the City: *The King and the Bird*.
+Symposium on Imagination and Daily Life, CeaQ and IRSA, Paul Valéry University of Montpellier 3.

 - Riffaud, T. (2017).
-Public spaces, collective spaces?
-What do art and sport tell us?
-Collective action: collective practices and places, Pacte study day (University of Grenoble Alpes) and TVES (University of Lille 1, University of Littoral Côte d’Opale), Grenoble.
+Public Spaces, Spaces of the Collective?
+What Do Art and Sport Tell Us?, Collective Action: Practices and Spaces of the Collective, Pacte (University of Grenoble Alpes) and TVES (University of Lille 1, University of the Littoral Côte d’Opale) Symposium, Grenoble.

 - Riffaud, T. (2017).
-From emergence to disappearance: the totemic spaces of "street sports."
-International symposium: the city and sport, UBO Brest, France.
+From Emergence to Disappearance: The Totemic Spaces of “Street Sports.”
+International Conference: The City and Sport, UBO Brest, France.

 - Riffaud, T. (2016).
-The body, intermediary in a dance with urban space.
-Habitability in street sports and contemporary dance.
-Recreational Transition and Body Ecology Symposium, GDRI-ECAPAS and the PACTE laboratory (UMR CNRS 5194), Le Pradel, France.
+The Body as an Intermediary in a Dance with Urban Space.
+Livability in Street Sports and Contemporary Dance.
+Symposium on Recreational Transition and Bodily Ecology, GDRI-ECAPAS and the PACTE Laboratory (UMR CNRS 5194), Le Pradel, France.

 Other responsibilities:

-- Organization of seminars for young researchers at the laboratory
+- Organization of the laboratory's seminars for young researchers

 MAGUELONE ROUVAREL